8 Essential Benefits To Diversifying Your Investment Portfolio

 i) Reducing Correlation

-Alternative investments often exhibit lower correlation with traditional asset classes, providing an opportunity to further reduce overall portfolio risk.
-The performance of these investments may not align with the broader market, offering a hedge during periods of market turbulence.
+Alternative investments often exhibit a lower correlation with traditional asset classes, providing an opportunity to reduce overall portfolio risk further.
+Although their performance may not align with the broader market, they offer a hedge during periods of market turbulence.

 ii) Access to Unique Opportunities